crossan007/SharePoint-Office-16-Claims-Proxy/README.md

 4. Open an administrative command line to the directory you downloaded this repository.
     ![Step4](https://github.com/crossan007/SharePoint-Office-16-Claims-Proxy/blob/master/step3.PNG)

-    * Run ```vagrant up```
+    * Run ```vagrant up```  This command will take between 3 and 15 minutes to complete.

-    * This will configure a VM with NGINX and the proxy configuration.
-The NIC will be bridged to the adapter of your current machine, and it will service incoming requests on this IP.
+    * This will configure a new Ubuntu virtual machine with NGINX and the proxy configuration.
+    * The NIC will be bridged to the adapter of your current machine, and it will service incoming requests on whatever IP it picks up from DHCP.

 5. Test